Groestlcoin/grs-lnd-for-wp/README.md

 3. Click the 'Upload Plugin' button, select 'Browse' and choose the release .zip that you downloaded in step 1.
 4. Press 'Install Now'.
 5. On the next screen, press the 'Activate' button to turn on the plugin.
 6. You're done.
-You should now see the 'LND For WP' link on your WP admin navigation menu.
+You should now see the 'GRS LND For WP' link on your WP admin navigation menu.

 ### Frequently Asked Questions